On September 17th, 2018, IBM Watson Media (formerly Ustream) will be sunsetting free streaming.

 - Platinum plans: increased from 500GB to 5TB

 Similar to video storage, the number of video channels on professional plans have been increased compared to the current levels of Silver, Gold and Platinum plans.
 This allows for more concurrent live streams, more management options and more flexibility in content access as well.

-For those who aren’t overly familiar with channels on IBM Cloud Video, or previously only had access to one channel and aren’t sure what exactly they encompass, channels have many aspects bundled with them.
+For those who aren’t overly familiar with channels on IBM’s video streaming offering, or previously only had access to one channel and aren’t sure what exactly they encompass, channels have many aspects bundled with them.
 First off, each channel contains the option to do a live stream.
 Each channel can only have one live stream broadcasting at the same time, so if someone wants to do multiple, concurrent live streams they have to use multiple channels.

 Each channel has an associated list of previously recored content and auto archives of past live streams associated with it.
 This makes it possible to create a channel that embodies a certain genre or type of content.
 For example, a channel around product reviews, one around interviews, and other use cases can be setup.
 In addition, channels can have different admins appointed for each as well.
 So for example, maybe two members of the marketing team oversee and manage a PR channel, while three members of the engineering team could manage a product demo channel.
 In addition, each channel can have its own video access level setup, including password protection and restriction features like geo-blocking.
 As a result, the expansion of additional channels on accounts opens up many possibilities for content owners.